cowprotocol/docs/docs/cow-protocol/reference/core/auctions/rewards.md

 $$

 The above equation always has a solution that is independent of $$\textrm{referenceScore}$$.
 This solution is, in general, unique (that is, unique except for very specific parameters, in which case the solution is a closed interval).

+## Price estimation competition rewards (CIP-27)

+As specified in [CIP-27](https://snapshot.org/#/cow.eth/proposal/0x64e061568e86e8d2eec344d4a892e4126172b992cabe59a0b24c51c4c7e6cc33), solvers that participate in the price estimation competition get rewarded as follows.
+Each market order is associated with a quote that is responsible for determining the gas fee attached to the order as well as the final limit price of the order.
+The protocol keeps track of the quote associated with each created order and the coresponding solver that provided the quote, and if and when the order getsexecuted, the solver that provided the quote (that can be different compared to the solver that ended up executing the order) gets rewarded with a fixed 9 COW reward.